Royal Life Saving offers a number of lifesaving programs and awards that are offered through schools, pools and community groups.

 - Bronze Star

 - Bronze Medallion

 - Bronze Cross

-Royal Life Saving also offers the following non-accredited lifesaving awards alongside the Rescue and Bronze Awards:
+Royal Life Saving also offers a non-accredited Resuscitation (CPR) and First Aid awareness awards alongside the Rescue and Bronze Awards.

 The Junior Lifeguard Program offers a unique aquatic alternative for those who love the water, who want to be challenged and who want more than just swimming lessons.
 The program provides opportunities for children to keep interested and active in aquatics, especially quick learners and those caught between levels and programs.
 The program is suitable to be run by Swimming Schools, Public and Private Swimming Pools, Clubs, Schools, or any youth group as a one-off, or ongoing activity.